-David DuVall graduated from North Park University (IL) in 2014 with a BS in Business & Economics.
-During his time at North Park, he was active SGA, the Economic Freedom, and Univerisity Ministries.
-Notably, David founded and led a service trip to Central Appalachia where he and twenty fellow students volunteered with a home repair ministry.
+David DuVall graduated from North Park University (IL) in 2014 with a BS in business and economics.
+During his time at North Park, he was active in SGA, Economic Freedom, and University Ministries.
+Notably, David founded and led a service trip to Central Appalachia, where he and twenty fellow students volunteered with a home repair ministry.

-After graduating, David worked for a strategic fundraising consultancy and was assigned as a field director on a $130 million dollar campaign in Cincinnati, OH.
-Most recently, he worked for a software company in Chicago where he implemented and managed a global partner program consisting of twenty-eight members in eight countries.
+After graduating, David worked for a strategic fundraising consultancy and was a Field Director on a $130 million dollar campaign in Cincinnati, OH.
+Most recently, he worked for a software company in Chicago, where he implemented and managed a global partner program consisting of twenty-eight members in eight countries.